-A proper warning to any rental property owner who rents to a foreigner, to request a copy of the tenant’s passport when signing the lease agreement.
+Of course, as a landlord, you want a good relationship with your tenant.
+But, a proper warning to any rental property owner who rents to a foreigner: request a copy of the tenant’s passport when signing the lease agreement.

 In case you rent your commercial property to a foreigner, though he/she represents a Costa Rican corporation, you should also get a copy of your tenant’s passport or Dimex card.

 The issue is not very worrisome.
 But it gives the landlord the responsibility in case immigration requests the information.

 For homes for rent or if you need help finding a good tenant for your rental property in Costa Rica, contact us now.
 We have rental agents in different locations in Costa Rica.
 We can also help you find your commercial property for rent.

 Feel free to leave your comments on this blog.
 If you like this article, please feel free to share it on your social media.

 If you like this blog, subscribe to our newsletter by clicking the banner below.